 Opened in 1982, the center is a hub for world-class science and collaboration and leads our work on cocoa breeding, agroforestry systems, biodiversity-rich environments and land rehabilitation.

-Hacienda La Chola
+Mars La Chola

 As one of the world’s leading research farms for cocoa yields and farm management practices, Hacienda La Chola enables Mars to scale up our plant science research and test learnings.

 Cocoa Research Centers Sulawesi

 Collaboration with IBM

 One of our proudest accomplishments is our collaboration with IBM and the United States Department of Agriculture’s Agricultural Research Center, during which we unraveled the sequencing of cocoa genomes.
 Since then, scientists worldwide have used that work to develop more resilient and higher.Learn more